mingmllu/tf-sandbox/README.md

 with tf.Session() as sess:
     print (sess.run(c))
 ```
-## Validate the installation of CuDNN
+## Validate the installation of CuDNN - Approach 1
-You can use [the road-lane segmentation project](https://github.com/pantelis/CarND-Semantic-Segmentation-Project.git) to test if CUDNN is installed properly because the above validation tests do not invoke CUDNN.
+You can use [the road-lane segmentation project](https://github.com/pantelis/CarND-Semantic-Segmentation-Project.git) to test if CUDNN is installed properly because the above validation tests do not invoke CuDNN.
 1. Create a virtual enviroment with Python 3: ```virtualenv --python=python3 .venv_py3```
 2. Run ```source .venv_py3/bin/activate``` to activate the virtual environment
 3. Run ```git clone https://github.com/pantelis/CarND-Semantic-Segmentation-Project.git```